 Tips for postnatal care from your Katy, TX postnatal care center

 You followed your doctor’s orders while pregnant, received quality prenatal care, and your bundle of joy has arrived to complete your world.
 Your new chapter of motherhood has arrived.
 That does not mean you can stop taking care of yourself.
 You need as much care and attention as your new baby does in order to have the physical and mental strength to care for your baby and home.
-For a postnatal care center in Katy, TX, look no further than Dr. Jenkins, Dr. Torres, and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine.
+For a postnatal care center in Katy, TX, look no further than Dr. Jenkins and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine.

 Although most pregnancy care focuses on the nine months of carrying the baby, the postpartum period requires care as well.
 This period lasts six to eight weeks and begins right after the baby is born.
 During this period, the mother goes through physical and emotional care making postnatal care important.

 There are a number of tips to help you heal and to take care of yourself after the birth of your child.

 - Rest when you can.
 Childbirth is exhausting.
 Your body just went through serious changes to bring a child into the world.
 Now, you have to take care of an infant who needs to be fed every couple of hours and changed regularly even through the wee hours of the night.
 Sleep when the baby sleeps, ask for help, and delegate household responsibilities to allow yourself time to rest.

 - Don’t hesitate to call the doctor.
 Your body may feel weak for the first couple weeks after childbirth.
 Your postnatal visit with your obstetrician is an important time to review your physical and mental health.
 This is a time to discuss any positive or negative feelings, to check how your body is feeling, and to ask any questions.
 If you experience fever, shivering, dizziness, or pain, contact your doctor.